yujia-l/yujia-l.github.io/_pages/about.md

 [3D-Mirrorcle: Bridging the Virtual and Real through Depth Alignment in Smart Mirror Systems](https://yujia-l.github.io/pdfs/3DMirrorcle.pdf)

 **Yujia Liu**, Qi Xin, Chenzhuo Xiang, Yu Zhang, Yingqing Xu.
-- TLDR: An innovative smart mirror system integrating AR with real-world reflections, addressing depth disparity via a lenticular grating setup, with real-time image adjustment and position adaptation algorithms to align AR content with the user's depth perception and enhance interaction realism.
-Demonstrated through a makeup application prototype with significant improvements in accuracy (11.1% ↑), task completion time (47.9% ↓), and user satisfaction (44.4% ↑) compared to the existing systems.
+- As the project leader of this startup project, we initially aimed to create a smart mirror for makeup guidance but encountered a depth mismatch issue with contour displays.
+To resolve this, we developed 3DMirrorcle system, implementing lenticular grating for a 3D display and developed algorithms for mirror reflection alignment and lenticular grating segmentation to align AR content with users' reflections.
+Beyond makeup, this system was tested in various user studies, showing superior performance across different motion ranges compared to existing solutions.
+This work has been submitted to ACM CHI’25, with me being the first author.

 </div>
 </div>